Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 * **libxml** - Library to deal with xml files format.
 Download and installed from [source](http://www.xmlsoft.org/).

-All of the following libraries should be downloaded to a folder such as /home/Downloads To installl the library "libname" you should do :
+All of the following libraries should be downloaded to a folder such as /home/Downloads To install the library "libname" you should do :
 * Unpacked using :
 ```
-gzip -dv libname.tar.gz
+$ gzip -dv libname.tar.gz
-tar -xvf libname.tar
+$ tar -xvf libname.tar
 ```
 * Then cd into the libname dir
 ```
-cd libname
+$ cd libname
 ```
 * Then configure the library and install
 ```
-./configure
+$ ./configure
-make
+$ make
-sudo make install
+$ sudo make install
 ```